What is chronic pain? The word “Chronos” is actually derived from the Greek word, Chronos, which means “time” and “year.”

-Once clients develop a drug addiction, it’s challenging for those who try to help them become clean.
+Once clients develop a drug addiction, it’s challenging for those trying to help them become clean.

 According to a roundtable PainEdu discussion on chronic pain and addiction, Dr. Daniel P. Alford said that not only is a cure required for the pain, but also a remedy is necessary for the addiction.
-The solution includes getting substance abuse and addiction treatment, which includes therapy, attending 12-step meetings, and finding a primary care provider who will work with the client on finding alternatives besides opioids to deal with the pain.
-Alford, who works with clients suffering from chronic pain, requires that they bring proof that they are participating in a drug rehab program, and are going to 12-step meetings.
+The solution includes getting substance abuse and addiction treatment, including therapy, attending 12-step meetings, and finding a primary care provider who will work with the client on finding alternatives besides opioids to deal with the pain.
+Alford, who works with clients suffering from chronic pain, requires that they bring proof that they are participating in a drug rehab program and are going to 12-step meetings.
 Alford added, “I also require a release to allow joint communication between me and their substance abuse treatment providers.
-Ideally I will call the substance abuse treatment provider during the primary care visit to reinforce to the patient that I take their addiction treatment seriously.
+Ideally, I will call the substance abuse treatment provider during the primary care visit to reinforce to the patient that I take their addiction treatment seriously.
 This arrangement is best discussed before beginning opioid treatment.
-When these discussions occur after treatment as been initiated, it likely becomes confrontational, that is, the patient feels that he/she is being accused of something.”
+When these discussions occur after treatment has been initiated, it likely becomes confrontational; that is, the patient feels that he/she is being accused of something.”

 Alternatives to opioid therapy include holistic therapies, cognitive behavioral therapy, and exercise.

-The best option that chronic pain clients can do is to find a good drug rehab and also a qualified medical facility that will help them find better and healthier solutions to their pain.
+The best option that chronic pain clients can do is find good drug rehab and a qualified medical facility that will help them find better and healthier solutions to their pain.
 This will help them lead meaningful and happier lives.